joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 this position is not universal.
 There are a number of objections to Searle's argument, and it certainly does not appear that the consensus among philosophers reflects the consensus within the tech world.
-My purpose in this blog post is to outline the so-called "[triviality argument][16]," which is less famous than the Chinese Room argument (perhaps because the name is not as catchy), but which I think refutes the computational theory of consciousness at a more fundamental level.
+My purpose in this blog post is to outline another argument against the idea that consciousness can be reduced to computation.
+This is the so-called "[triviality argument][16]," which is less famous than the Chinese Room argument (perhaps because the name is not as catchy), but which I think refutes the computational theory of consciousness at a more fundamental level.

 ## Some preliminaries

 ### What I mean by "consciousness"

 Before getting too deep we need a working definition of consciousness.
-This is one of the trickiest concepts to define rigorously since it seems that a rigorous definition of consciousness practically requires a theory of consciousness itself.
-To make matters worse, in these kinds of discussions it oftentimes gets mingled with related ideas of self-awareness, intelligence, and executive function.
-But in this post I am interested only in consciousness as a sort of perception --- an awareness of being, or, more loosely, "what it feels like to be something."
+This is a tricky concept to define rigorously since it seems that a rigorous definition of consciousness practically requires a theory of consciousness itself.
+To make matters worse, in these kinds of discussions it oftentimes gets mingled with related ideas like self-awareness, intelligence, and executive function.
+But in this post I am interested only in consciousness as a sort of perception
+--- an awareness of being, or, more loosely, "what it feels like to be something."

 This aspect of consciousness is sometimes called "qualia." [[^1]]  I won't rehearse the classic arguments for the existence of qualia since, like